 Most Common Reasons for Your Refrigerator to Malfunction

 The benefits of a refrigerator often go unnoticed as most of us take this piece of machinery for granted.
-It is only when a refrigerator fails to function when you come to realize its essentiality.
-I am not saying that you don’t find a refrigerator useful when its working properly, all I and trying to convey is that you only get to realize how useful a product it is when its services are no longer there to be utilized.
+It is only when a refrigerator fails to function when you come to realize how essential it is.
+I am not saying that you don’t find a refrigerator useful when it's working properly; all I'm trying to convey is that you only get to realize how useful a product it is when its services are no longer there to be utilized.

-Like any other equipment refrigerators also may fail to function at times, here are a few common reasons that might cause your refrigerator to break down.
+Like any other equipment, refrigerators also may fail to function at times; here are a few common reasons that might cause your refrigerator to break down.

 You may have noticed that refrigerator manuals often have instructions regarding the free running of your unit for the first few hours (or the time specified in the manual) after you plug in a new unit.
 What does that mean?
-You see, the new unit although it must have been tested for all functionalities in the manufacturing facility is still raw for handling a full load of stuff.
+You see, the new unit, although it must have been tested for all functionalities in the manufacturing facility, is still raw for handling a full load of stuff.
 So running idle for a few hours makes the refrigerator ready for taking on a capacity load.
-So if you are thinking of getting a new refrigerator do keep this in mind and avoid the risk of refrigerator repair early on.
+So, if you are thinking of getting a new refrigerator, do keep this in mind and avoid the risk of refrigerator repair early on.

-If you own an old refrigerator it is more prone to breaking down.
-Just like any other piece of machinery refrigerators too tend to slack on performance over longer periods of time.
+If you own an old refrigerator, it is more prone to breaking down.
+Just like any other piece of machinery, refrigerators, too, tend to slack on performance over longer periods of time.

 Another common reason that may cause your refrigerator to stop functioning is frayed cabling.
-This is probably the easiest of refrigerator related problems once the location of the faulty cabling is identified.
+This is probably the easiest of refrigerator-related problems once the location of the faulty cabling is identified.

 Sometimes the refrigerant or the cooling agent used in refrigerators leaks and your refrigerator just stops cooling.
 The only solution to this problem is to get a professional refrigerator repair service to plug the leak and refill the refrigerant according to your unit’s standard.

-Have you ever repair your Refrigerator by yourself?
+Have you ever repair your refrigerator by yourself?

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.